rkrish00568/Bandgap_Reference_Circuit_Cadence/README.md

 ***Note**: We cannot just add any PTAT with any CTAT to get a constant reference voltage, because they both need to cancel out each other completely in order to give a constant voltage.*

+## 1. BGR with Current Mirror
+This implementation uses a current mirror to combine PTAT and CTAT currents.
+The currents are mirrored and converted into voltages, which are then summed to generate the stable reference voltage.
+This approach is relatively simple and compact but may require precise current scaling to ensure accurate cancellation of temperature variations.